Radon is a natural radioactive gas that you cannot see, smell, or taste. Its presence in your home can pose a danger to your family's health.

 Mejaro Inspection Services Co. is a qualified radon testing service, having completed the Radon Measurement Operator Proficiency course.
-We use a variety of measuring devices that are placed in the lowest level of the residence for a minimum period of 48 hours.
+We use a variety of measuring devices placed in the lowest level of the residence for a minimum period of 48 hours.

 Should test results show high levels of radon (greater than 4.0 pCi/L) then mitigation is required.
 Mitigation techniques will help reduce the radon to a safe level in your home.

 To learn more about radon and view A Citizens Guide to Radon: